pvilje/matstafett/README.md

 * (3 meals with 3 participants at each meal, regardless of the amount of participants each participant will have met 8 other participants at the end, each participant will have hosted a meal, each participant will have visited two others home)

 ## The program:
-v.1 will probably be in swedish, later version will include translation files...
 Select an Excel (.xlsx) or notepad (.txt) document which only should contain a list of participants, nothing else.
 The script will calculate a setup where all participants will:
 * Get a certain part of the dinner to prepare.